Diabetic Ketoacidosis Management

 2. If your patient says they simply cannot afford their prescriptions, what is your current facility policy regarding this matter?

-3. How would you improve your current facility policy regarding patient access to medications for those uninsured/underinsured?
+3. How would you improve your current facility policy regarding patient medication access for those uninsured/underinsured?

 Patient Education and Follow-up Care (DSMES)

 DSMES, or Diabetes Self-Management Education and Support, is the gold standard when it comes to patient education on this chronic medical condition.
-The goal of this education is to educate and empower the patient to successfully manage their medical condition, in efforts to lower the risk of long term, lifetime complications.
-DSMES is considered an ongoing process, and is recognized as an integral part of patient education at various critical points in their lifetime:
+The goal of this education is to educate and empower the patient to successfully manage their medical condition, in an effort to lower the risk of long-term, lifetime complications.
+DSMES is considered an ongoing process and is recognized as an integral part of patient education at various critical points in their lifetime:

 • During all patient medical appointments and routine follow-up care

-• At time of onset for newly diagnosed complications
+• At the time of the onset of newly diagnosed complications

 • Anytime a patient expresses concern over current diabetic management challenges.